Logo

 There are a lot of reasons to consider using credit cards in your everyday life.
 Here are some of the more prominent benefits of using credit cards that can add value to your financial life.

 One of the keys to building solid credit is a history of on-time payments, and prudent use of a credit card is an easy way to do that.
-In fact, if you use a card for modest purchases each month, keeping your balance relatively low compared to your credit limit, and then pay off the balance in full by your monthly due date, you can build credit without paying interest charges.
+In fact, if you use a credit card for modest purchases each month, keeping your balance relatively low compared to your credit limit, and then pay off the balance in full by your monthly due date, you can build credit without paying interest charges.[2]

-Pro: Fraud protection on unauthorized charges.
+Fraud protection on unauthorized purchases

 While there are some clear benefits to using credit cards, there are also some inherent risks that can damage your credit and threaten your financial well-being.
 Here’s what to consider.

 How you use your credit cards plays a large role in your credit score calculations.
 In particular, your credit utilization rate is one of the most influential factors in your FICO score.
-This rate is calculated by dividing your card’s balance by its credit limit, and it’s done for each individual card, as well as for all of your accounts.For example, if you have a $2,500 balance on a card with a $10,000 limit, your utilization rate on that card is 25%.
-And if you have three credit cards with a combined balance of $6,000 and a combined limit of $15,000 limit, your utilization rate for all accounts is 40%.
+This rate is calculated by dividing your card’s balance by its credit limit, and it’s done for each individual card, as well as for all of your accounts.

 Like most financial tools, credit cards aren’t inherently good or bad.
 Used properly, they can help you build a strong credit profile and give you access to appealing perks and rewards.
 On the other hand, they can lead to overspending, excessive interest charges, and potential damage to your credit score.

-If you decide to use credit cards, be mindful of your usage and diligent about reviewing your spending.
+If you decide to use credit cards, be mindful of your usage and be diligent about reviewing your spending.
 Your vigilance can help you enjoy the benefits while limiting the risks.
-And If you’ve
+And If you’ve built up more debt than you can handle, a personal loan may help you consolidate your credit card debt and save you money on interest over time.

 You May Also Like